AlberAqil/Switch_like_gene_expression_modulates_disease_risk_2025/Dip_test/README.md

 # Dip Test for Unimodality

-This repository contains the R script for performing a Dip Test of Unimodality on gene expression data to analyze disease susceptibility.
+This directory contains the R script for performing a Dip Test of Unimodality on gene expression data to analyze disease susceptibility.

 ## This directory contains the following three files: